 Several of the sixteen chapters in this multi-authored textbook are of special interest to ecologists.
 Questions raised in sections about fern diversity, life cycles, cytogenetics, genetics and reproductive biology, experimental aspects of fern ecology, and bracken control are still basic to hypotheses being addressed today.

 In a valuable textbook for advanced students and researchers, contributors from around the world focus mainly on developmental biology, physiology, and fern propagation in the laboratory.
-The section on therapeutic and medicinal applications as well as a chapter on aerobiology of spores are essential reading for ecologists.
+The sections on therapeutic and medicinal applications and aerobiology of spores are essential reading for ecologists.